Introduction

 -

-Intestinal health: Disturbed intestinal flora and increased intestinal permeability can trigger systemic inflammation.
+Gut health: A disturbed gut flora and increased intestinal permeability can trigger systemic inflammations.

-The modern lifestyle with its typical stresses and lack of the necessary balance unfortunately forms the perfect breeding ground for these subliminal inflammatory processes.
+The modern lifestyle with its typical stresses and lack of necessary balance unfortunately forms the perfect breeding ground for these low-level inflammatory processes.

-Hidden inflammation in the body can pose significant long-term health risks:
+Hidden inflammations in the body can pose significant long-term health risks:

 -

-Cardiovascular diseases: Inflammatory processes can damage the vascular walls and contribute to arteriosclerosis.
+Cardiovascular diseases: Inflammatory processes can damage blood vessel walls and contribute to arteriosclerosis.

 -

-Type 2 diabetes: Chronic inflammation can promote insulin resistance.
+Type 2 diabetes: Chronic inflammations can promote insulin resistance.

 -

-Neurodegenerative diseases: Inflammatory processes are associated with Alzheimer's disease and other forms of dementia.
+Neurodegenerative diseases: Inflammatory processes are associated with Alzheimer's and other forms of dementia.

 -

-Autoimmune diseases: The misguided immune system can attack the body's own tissue.
+Autoimmune diseases: The misguided immune system can attack the body's own tissues.

 -

-Cancer: Chronic inflammation can disrupt DNA repair mechanisms and increase the risk of cancer.
+Cancers: Chronic inflammations can disrupt DNA repair mechanisms and increase the risk of cancer.

-Hidden inflammation in the body can manifest itself through various symptoms:
+Hidden inflammations in the body can manifest through various symptoms:

 -